What Is a Property Management Dashboard? Top 5 Tools

 Managers can also use the dashboard to review response times and identify repeat issues in specific units.

-For instance, if one property has frequent plumbing issues, it might be worth scheduling preventive inspections rather than waiting for tenants to report problems.
+For instance, if one property has frequent plumbing issues, managers can schedule preventive inspections rather than wait for tenants to report problems.

 Scheduling and Coordination

-For example, if you have a maintenance checklist you need to follow, you can schedule seasonal maintenance servicing across multiple buildings based on the checklist items and track their completion in real time.
+When managers follow a maintenance checklist, they can schedule seasonal service across multiple buildings and track completion in real time.

 Work Order Automation